 In the wake of the global pandemic, many organisations have turned their minds to the thorny question of force majeure.
-In this blog post, Joanne Taylor, managing director at K2 Intelligence Financial Integrity Network (K2-FIN), explores the meaning and effect of force majeure in business relationships and the strategies that can be employed by boards to successfully navigate force majeure challenges.
+In this blog post, Joanne Taylor, managing director at K2 Integrity, explores the meaning and effect of force majeure in business relationships and the strategies that can be employed by boards to successfully navigate force majeure challenges.

 What is force majeure?